Will Apple's India production get tangled in charger rules? – DW – 12/14/2023

 Most manufacturers, including Samsung, have agreed to comply with the rule.

-"The company has emphasised the importance of a natural transition period to align with product design timelines," he said.
+"The company has emphasized the importance of a natural transition period to align with product design timelines," he said.

 "India is important for Apple and vice versa," Pandya added.
 "We are of the opinion that both sides will find a win-win resolution," he said.